ODS

 The Navy considers a physically fit body as important as a sound mind.
 The objectives of the physical training classes at Officer Training Command are to develop stamina, endurance and to improve your overall physical condition so you can meet physical fitness requirements associated with military service.

+The better shape you’re in, the less susceptible you will be to injury.
+It is highly recommended that you prepare yourself well ahead of time.
 Below is a link to the Navy Operational Fitness and Fueling System (NOFFS) virtual trainer.
 This virtual trainer will provide a series of Navy approved exercises that allow physical development and sustainment when gym facilities are not available.

 Click here for Fitness Guide: